 A person who violates those rules can be sent to prison without having been convicted of a new crime.
 When that happens, it’s called a revocation-only admission.

-Click here to buy Click here to buy!
-I'm not interested Sponsored column If you are one of the more than 66,000 individuals being supervised by the Wisconsin Department of […]
+Sponsored column If you are one of the more than 66,000 individuals being supervised by the Wisconsin Department of Corrections, you are all too familiar with what it means to […]

-Click here to buy Click here to buy!
-I'm not interested When the Wisconsin Department of Corrections (DOC) carries out a court-ordered prison sentence, people are not just free to […]
+When the Wisconsin Department of Corrections (DOC) carries out a court-ordered prison sentence, people are not just free to go to do as they please after being released from prison […]

 By the numbers